List of gay icons: Christina Aguilera

 Christina Aguilera has been recognized as a gay icon.
 She became known for incorporating themes such as feminism, sexuality, LGBTQ culture and the sex-positive movement into her work.
 Her 2002 song "Beautiful" has been called an anthem for the LGBTQ community, with UK LGBTQ rights charity Stonewall naming it the most empowering song of the decade for lesbian, gay and bisexual people and for having "inspired millions of young people around the world".
 In the video for "Beautiful" (2002), the highlight scene of a gay kiss has been considered an important moment for LGBTQ culture.

 Aguilera was lauded for calling out myths around HIV/AIDS, in addition to raising awareness about the virus and raising funds for the Mac AIDS Fund and the Elton John AIDS Foundation.
 In 2008, she advocated for same-sex marriage and spoke out against Proposition 8.
 In June 2016, Aguilera release single "Change", which was aimed to raise proceeds to the victim's families and survivors of the Orlando nightclub shooting.
 During The X Tour (2019), Aguilera visited Russia and "blessed" a gay marriage proposal in the backstage, contrary to the country's laws against "gay propaganda".

-In 2019, she was awarded by the Human Rights Campaign for using her "platform to share a message of hope and inspiration to those who have been marginalized [...] bringing greater visibility to the LGBTQ community".
+In 2019, she was awarded by the Human Rights Campaign for using her "platform to share a message of hope and inspiration to those who have been marginalized ... bringing greater visibility to the LGBTQ community".
 In 2023, Aguilera was honored for her LGBTQ allyship and for advocating for the queer community at the Stonewall National Monument.
-Christina also as well received the Advocate For Change Award by GLAAD for her impact & influence on the queer people, Christina is one of the few to received that honor because she's a real legend!

 Lady Gaga

 Lady Gaga, who herself is bisexual, fought as an LGBTQ rights activist from the beginning of her career and has a large LGBTQ following.
-She has fought against LGBT-related phobia and for marriage and adoption equality, the repeal of the Don't Ask Don't Tell law, and the protection of transgender people.
+She has fought against LGBT-related phobia and fought for marriage and adoption equality, the repeal of the Don't Ask Don't Tell law, and the protection of transgender people.